Biden declares major disaster in Texas as federal aid flows

-WASHINGTON — Add Mother Nature to the pile of crises on President Joe Biden's plate.
+WASHINGTON (AP) — Add Mother Nature to the pile of crises on President Joe Biden's plate.

 A month into the job and focused on the coronavirus, Biden is seeing his disaster management skills tested after winter storms plunged Texas, Oklahoma and neighboring states into an unusual deep freeze that left millions shivering in homes that lost heat and power, and in many homes, water.